krishnaa30000/-Handwritten_digit-classification/README.md

-# -sudoko-solver-
-sudoko solver using backtracking algorithm
+ Face mask detection using CNN